-Semester Offered: Spring (every
+Semester Offered: Fall (every odd year), Spring (every odd year)

-even year)

 Description: This course provides an introductory view of retailing and its relative position in the marketing chain.
 The primary emphasis is on the basic functions of a retail store, including finance and control, operations, personnel, merchandising, and sales promotion.